piomin/sample-spring-microservices/readme.md

 <img src="https://piotrminkowski.files.wordpress.com/2017/03/kube_micro.png?w=768&h=528" title="Kube"/>

-For similar examples of microservices with Spring Boot 2 you may refer to the repository (https://github.com/piomin/sample-spring-microservices-new)
+For similar examples of microservice applications with Spring Boot 2 you may refer to the repository https://github.com/piomin/sample-spring-microservices-new